On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

 \subsection{Properties of Hallucination-Free Mechanisms}

 There are four fundamental properties that a hallucination-free response mechanism should ideally satisfy.
 We can interpret them as constraints that should be incorporated in model training.
-We characterize them formally referring to the notation of fundamental results of mechanism design and auction theory.
+We characterize them formally referring to the fundamental results we have established earlier.

+These properties are not arbitrary at all.
+They come from an exhaustive and rigorous game-theoretical studies of conflicts and competition in distributed multi-agent systems with asymmetric information.
+In those settings, agents carefully craft messages they communicate to the system in order to optimize their privately held preferences by revealing information they hold.
+The goal of the system architect is to impose rules of information exchange that result in efficient equilibrium solutions in which goals of agents are aligned with the goals of the architect.